Most golf fitness professionals start with the same question:

 You give them tools to better understand their golfers.

-And when they encounter something they can’t fix through instruction alone…
+And when they encounter something they cannot fix through instruction alone…

 They refer that golfer to you.